Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ArcBox provides multiple paths for deploying and configuring ArcBox resources.
 Deployment options include:

 - Azure portal
-- ARM template via Azure CLI
 - Azure Bicep

 ![Deployment flow diagram for ARM-based deployments](./deployment_flow.png)

 ArcBox uses an advanced automation flow to deploy and configure all necessary resources with minimal user interaction.
 The previous diagrams provide an overview of the deployment flow.
 A high-level summary of the deployment is:

-- User deploys the primary ARM template (_azuredeploy.json_) or Bicep file (_main.bicep_).
+- User deploys the Bicep template (_main.bicep_).
 These objects contain several nested objects that will run simultaneously.
   - Client virtual machine ARM template/plan - deploys a domain-joined Client Windows VM.
 This is a Windows Server VM that comes preconfigured with kubeconfig files to work with the three Kubernetes clusters, as well multiple tools such as VSCode, Azure Data Studio and SQL Server Management Studio to make working with ArcBox simple and easy.
   - Storage account template/plan - used for staging files in automation scripts.
   - Management artifacts template/plan - deploys Azure Log Analytics workspace, its required Solutions, a domain controller and two virtual networks.